manta-innovations/manta-innovations.github.io/_posts/2020-03-27-testing-serverless.md

 ### Unit, Integration, Regression Testing
-In both traditional and serverless development, when building apps and workflows that involve calls to databases, api's, and other services, we need to test the extremities.
+In both traditional and serverless development, when building apps and workflows that involve calls to databases, api's, and other services, we need to test the boundaries.
 This is often done by utilising mocks to simulate responses from outside our app or workflow.
 A large amount of mocks often highlights a large amount of side-effects, which while something we can minimise by following functional programming paradigms, are often unavoidable.
 Mocks are most frequently found in unit and integration tests, where we just want to test small functions or workflows, however they can also be found in regression tests where we wish to control the outside world.
 Before continuing it's worthwhile to